Harold Reid Reserve Foreshore Track in Middle Cove

 Keep driving until you see picnic tables and BBQs, where you can park your car.
 From there, it’s a short walk to the lookout, where you can enjoy scenic Middle Harbour views.

-If you’d like to extend the Harold Reid Reserve Track, it’s worth doing the North Arm Walking Track from North Arm Road.
+To extend the Harold Reid Reserve Track, we recommend doing the North Arm Walking Track from North Arm Road.
 This 6.5 km return walk explores the headland in Castle Cove north of Middle Cove through a similar landscape.

 Leave a comment